ethnicrise/ethnicrise.github.io/_posts/2020-01-07-war-on-ethnic-studies.md

-extra-state) violence and colonial-chattel power that form the premises of the degrading, negating, and deadly differentiations that Gabrielle invokes in the passage above: "border," "individual merit," "intellectual citizens," "disciplinary exclusion," scholarly exiles."
+extra-state) violence and colonial-chattel power that form the premises of the degrading, negating, and deadly differentiations that Gabrielle invokes in the passage above: "border," "individual merit," "intellectual citizens," "disciplinary exclusion," "scholarly exiles."
 In White Being's ascendancy, there is nothing less than an authoritarian Universal, a compulsory call to war that *calls on the university to commodify, occupy, expropriate, exploit, destroy, and/or criminalize*